TheArkive/ahk-pi/README.md

 ## Troubleshooting

 1) It is NOT recommended to run this script along side a normal installation of AutoHotkey with the setup program, it is however theoretically possible.
-But this script will override the proper install with its own settings.
+But this script will override the proper install with its own settings in the registry.

-2) If you move your AutoHotkey folder, then you must reinstall / re-activate your chosen AutoHotkey version.
-If you don't re-activate / re-install then you will likely be prompted to "select an application" when running scripts.
+2) If you move your AutoHotkey folder, then you must "re-activate" your chosen AutoHotkey version.

 ## To-Do List

+* explore options for fully portable mode
 * improve some automation options with Ahk2Exe
 * allow options to compile one script into multiple versions with minimal clicks